thbrown/softball-scorer/gcp/README.md

 end
 ```

-This content also exists in a file named cleanup-gcp.sh softball-sim repository.
-Instaed of creating a new cleanup.sh you may rename cleanup-gcp.sh to cleanup.sh.
-The cleanup.sh that is checked into to softball-sim repository is just for testing.
+Make cleanup.sh executable `sudo chmod +x ./cleanup.sh`

 8. Shutdown the instance.
 9. In the gcp ui.
 Click snapshots, then Create Snapshot.
 Give it the name 'optimization-base'.
 Select the disk you attached to the instance you created above.
-Select regional, then the same region the source disk is under (this should be the default).
+Select multi-regional, then the same region the source disk is under (this should be the default).
 Click 'Create' and wait for it to complete.
 10. After snapshot completes, delete the micro instance you just made.

 ### Authentication